viacheslavoleshko/olx-price-checker/README.md

  MAIL_PASSWORD
  ```

-You can use mailtrap.io etc. for mail testing
+You can use [mailtrap servise](https://mailtrap.io/) etc. for mail testing

 ## OLX Partner API integration